 We are committed to improving our practices to combat slavery and human trafficking.

 We are fully aware of our responsibilities we have towards patients, service users, employees and our local community.
 We have a robust set of ethical values that we use as guidance for our commercial activities.

 We also expect all suppliers to the Trust to adhere to the same ethical principles.

 We are committed to ensuring that there is no modern slavery or human trafficking in any part of our business and in so far as is possible to requiring our suppliers hold similar ethos.

-Human Trafficking and Modern slavery guidance is embedded into Trust Safeguarding policies and our awareness raised through its inclusion in safeguarding training.
+Human Trafficking and Modern Slavery guidance is embedded into Trust Safeguarding and Vulnerable Adults policies.

 We adhere to employment checks and standards which includes right to work and suitable references.

 We are committed to social and environmental responsibility and have zero tolerance for Modern Slavery and Human Trafficking.

 Any identified concerns regarding Modern Slavery and Human Trafficking would be escalated as part of the organisational safeguarding processes, in conjunction with partner agencies where appropriate such as Local Authorities and Police.